 Glasgow International Comedy Festival: Our Top Picks

-The full programme is available on the Glasgow International Comedy Festival website.
+This year the programme seems bigger and better than ever and picking just ten shows was a challenge.
+The full line-up is available on the Glasgow International Comedy Festival website.